Signatures of anti-social mass-loss in the ordinary Type II SN 2024bch -- A non-interacting supernova with early high-ionisation features: Analysis and modelling

 In Fig.~\ref{fig:comparison}, we compare the photometric evolution of \sn~to those of a sub-sample of Type II SNe showing high-ionisation lines in their early spectra.
 Among these, SNe~1998S, 2014G, 2017ahn, 2020pni, 2022jox and 2023ixf are the ones showing similar early features over a comparable period after estimated explosion epochs.
 While the different temperature evolution is highlighted by the $u-g$ colours, we note a remarkable similarity among the $g-r$ and $B-V$ light curves.
 In addition, the early $u-g$ evolution shows a rapid evolution from relatively red to blue colours within the first $\sim3\,\rm{days}$ after explosion in all selected objects (see the inset in Fig.~\ref{fig:comparison}).

-\subsubsection{Modelling of the bolometric light curve}
+\subsection{Modelling of the bolometric light curve}

-The early bolometric luminosity (up to $\simeq+25\,\rm{days}$) was inferred through interpolation of the available light curves at the epochs of the UV photometry.
-At later times, the interpolation was performed with respect to the $r-$band light curve (the best sampled one) and UV fluxes were not included in the fit in order to avoid the effects of line blanketing \citep[see, e.g.,][]{2018MNRAS.473..513F}.
-The spectral energy distribution (SED) at each epoch was inferred adopting values for zero points and $\lambda_{eff}$ reported in the Spanish Virtual Observatory \citep[SVO\footnote{\url{http://svo2.cab.inta-csic.es/theory/fps/}};][]{2012ivoa.rept.1015R,2020sea..confE.182R} database, referring to values in the AB or Vega systems, according to the calibration adopted for each filter (see Sect.~\ref{sec:observations}).
-Observed photometry was corrected for a Galactic reddening $E(B-V)=0.013\,\rm{mag}$ \citep{2011ApJ...737..103S}, considering a negligible contribution of the local environment to the total reddening, as we did not detect \ion{Na}{ID} absorption features at the host redshift in the SN spectra.
-A blackbody fit to each SED was then performed to compute the radius and temperature of the photosphere and derive the corresponding bolometric luminosity, using the {\sc python} routine {\sc curve\_fit} and assuming a distance of $19.86\pm4.12\,\rm{Mpc}$.
-The resulting evolution of temperature, radius and bolometric luminosity is reported in Table~\ref{table:bolom}.
+The bolometric light curve was inferred fitting a blackbody to the spectral energy distribution (SED) computed at each epoch, providing estimates of the photospheric radius, temperature and corresponding luminosity.
+At early epochs with available UV data ($t<+25\,\rm{days}$), we interpolated light curves at the epochs of the UV photometry, while at later times the interpolation was performed with respect to the $r-$band light curve (the best sampled one).
+To avoid extrapolation, UV fluxes beyond $+25\,\rm{days}$ were exluded; however, UV flux estimated from the blackbod fit were incorporated into luminosity calculations via the Stefan-Boltzmann law.
+The SEDs were inferred adopting zero points and $\lambda_{eff}$ reported in the Spanish Virtual Observatory \citep[SVO\footnote{\url{http://svo2.cab.inta-csic.es/theory/fps/}};][]{2012ivoa.rept.1015R,2020sea..confE.182R} database, referring to values in the AB or Vega systems, according to the calibration adopted for each filter (see Section~\ref{sec:observations}).

+The resulting photometry was corrected for a Galactic reddening $E(B-V)=0.013\,\rm{mag}$ \citep{2011ApJ...737..103S}, considering a negligible contribution of the local environment to the total reddening, as we did not detect \ion{Na}{ID} absorption features at the host redshift in the SN spectra.
+The resulting evolution of temperature, radius and bolometric luminosity assuming a distance of $19.9\pm4.1\,\rm{Mpc}$, is reported in Table~\ref{table:bolom}.

 The evolution of both the photospheric temperature and radius already suggests the presence of a relatively low-mass ejected shell which rapidly cools down, and little or no contribution from alternative sources of energy, such as efficient conversion of kinetic energy into radiation through shocks (see Fig.~\ref{fig:tempradev}).